Techgrounds-Cloud-9/cloud-9-jairvaneer/04_Project/Epics/Exploration/02_Assumptions.md

 # What assumptions have I made?
 ### **All VM disks need to be encrypted.**
 In order to encrypt a VM (EC2 instance) we need to encrypt the EBS volume attached to the EC2 instance, or create the EC2 instance from an encrypted snapshot.
+This requires use of the KMS.
 ### **The webserver needs daily back-ups.
 These back-ups need to be saved for 7 days.**
 Configure AWS Back Ups with a custom back up plan that takes a daily back up of the web server and place this in a back up vault.
 Possibly needed to create our own back up vault.
 The back up should be automatically deleted after 7 days.
 This is done under retention management.